anfreshman/anfreshman/README.md

 ### 👧 a little about myself:

-- I'm 24 years old., and I live in Beijing
+- I'm 24 years old., and I'm happy to make new friends
 - Interested in emerging technologies
 - Recently played: Genshin